Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Discussions

 In this paper, we design accelerated Markov Chain Monte Carlo (aMCMC) algorithms to sample target distributions on a discrete domain, by incorporating Nesterov's acceleration into the Metropolis-Hastings (MH) algorithm.
 The MCMC sampling algorithm can be formulated as an optimization problem in the space of probabilities.
 We study the MH algorithm as a gradient descent method for the KL divergence in the discrete Wasserstein-$2$ space.
 Our algorithm utilizes moment-based accelerated gradient methods in discrete Wasserstein-$2$ spaces and then develops an interacting Markov particle process in discrete domains.
 Numerical examples on various graphs illustrate the effectiveness of the aMCMC algorithm.

 In addition, the proposed accelerated sampling algorithm is related to the score functions on discrete domains.
 In \citet{lou2024discrete}, the discrete score function $\nabla \log p =\frac{\nabla p}{p}$ is approximated by $[\frac{p_j(t)-p_i(t)}{p_i(t)}]_{j\neq i}$.
 In this paper, we approximate the score function of a detailed-balanced MCMC algorithm by $\log\frac{p_j}{p_i}=\log p_j-\log p_i$ and the logarithmic mean \eqref{eq:log-mean}.
-Our approach applies to the Nesterov methods of optimization problems on probability manifolds.
 In future work, we shall study these differences in the approximation of discrete score functions in terms of sampling complexities.

-We will investigate several open problems related to the proposed accelerated MCMC algorithm.
-First, we shall analyze the choice of the damping parameter $\gamma(t)$ with a given objective function.
-The choice of optimal parameters is related to the geometric calculations in the generalized Wasserstein-$2$ manifold \cite{li2025geometriccalculationsprobabilitymanifolds}.
-Moreover, one could design a generalized discretization scheme that allows large time step sizes and study its convergence properties.
-Another interesting direction is to investigate the efficiency of score estimation in aMCMC.
+{ Several open problems arising from the proposed accelerated MCMC framework merit further investigation.
+First, it is of interest to analyze the choice of the damping parameter $\gamma(t)$ with a given potential function.
+The choice of an optimal damping parameter is closely related to the geometric calculations on the generalized Wasserstein-$2$ manifold \citep{li2025geometriccalculationsprobabilitymanifolds}.
+Second, a study of optimal step-size selection for the current numerical scheme remains open.
+Alternatively, a finer discretization scheme that allows large time step sizes and its convergence study invite further investigation.
+Third, it would be natural to incorporate additional acceleration techniques, such as irreversible jump samplers \citep{Ma2019Irreversible}, into the present framework, with particular emphasis on deriving single-chain approximations of the current swarm-based dynamics.
+Moreover, another interesting direction is to investigate the efficiency of score estimation in aMCMC.
 This estimation can be formulated as a variational framework based on time-reversible diffusion on discrete states.